anup557/ciphers/readme1.md

 ## Advantage of Lane wise Implementation
 - In our implementation, each SBox, LR, Mixslice needs only 16 iterations (actually 32, as each lane stored into two 64 bit variable).
-While in slice wise fashion, they need 320, 1280 and 80 iterations respectively.
+While in slice wise fashion, they need 320, 1280 and 80 iterations for the operations respectively.